funficient/jamstackblog/src/blog/2023-01-24-emotional-intelligence-book-review.md

 ## Checklist for emotional regulation

-It ends with more practical tools and tips on how to school the emotions, including a checklist to use when you get triggered emotionally which I love so much I created a little (adapted) checklist for myself!
+It ends with more practical tools and tips on how to school the emotions, including a checklist to use when you get triggered emotionally which I love so much I created a little (adapted) checklist for myself.
+Download a pdf version to print out **[here](https://drive.google.com/file/d/1N3Aly3U7wcbg4SckkAx0GTmu6Du7744W/view?usp=sharing).**

 ![](https://miro.medium.com/max/700/1*H6imY43JKsBZiRIlQ9IDXQ.png)